This page describes what constitutes an allowed or not-allowed license for Fedora.

 The Fedora legal documentation includes lists of allowed and not-allowed licenses for Fedora.
 Those lists are generated from the data maintained in the Fedora License Data repository.

 If a license is listed in the allowed list, then it is allowed in Fedora for the relevant category, i.e., allowed (for all categories), allowed for fonts, etc.) as described below.

 If a license is listed in the not-allowed list, then it has already been reviewed and determined to be not-allowed in Fedora.
+In some cases, an exception to the designation of not-allowed has been recorded in the "usage" field shown in the not-allowed list and the corresponding TOML file.
 If you think Fedora should make an exception to the designation of a license as not-allowed (for example, a time-limited or package-specific tolerance of the license), you can raise this in an issue in (preferably) the Fedora License Data repository or on the Fedora legal mailing list.

 If a license that covers something in Fedora, or in a package that has been proposed for inclusion in Fedora Linux, is not listed on the allowed and not-allowed lists, then it must be reviewed.
 Please follow the license review process.

 Whether a license is allowed or not allowed for Fedora is ultimately determined by the Fedora Council.
 Today, this decision is normally delegated to members of the Red Hat legal team who are specialists in free software / open source licensing and who are very familiar with and supportive of Fedora’s mission and foundations.